Xi2 Ceti

-Xi^{2} Ceti, Latinized from ξ^{2} Ceti, is a star located in the equatorial constellation of Cetus.
-It is visible to the naked eye with an apparent visual magnitude of +4.3.
-This star is located at a distance of approximately 197 light years from the Sun based on parallax, and is drifting further away with a radial velocity of 12 km/s.
+Xi^{2} Ceti is a star located in the equatorial constellation of Cetus.
+Its name is a Bayer designation that is Latinized from ξ^{2} Ceti, and abbreviated Xi^{2} Cet or ξ^{2} Cet.
+This star is visible to the naked eye with an apparent visual magnitude of +4.3.
+This star is located at a distance of approximately 197 light years from the Sun based on parallax measurements, and is drifting further away with a radial velocity of 12 km/s.
 It made its closest approach some 2.7 million years ago at a distance of around 39.25 pc.

 Xi^{2} Ceti is a spectrophotometric standard star.
 It displays a stellar classification of B9.5III, which suggests it has exhausted its core hydrogen, evolved away from the main sequence, and expanded to become a giant star, although still only 127 million years old.
 It has 2.45 times the mass and 2.6 times the radius of the Sun.
+The star is radiating 80 times the Sun's luminosity from its photosphere at an effective temperature of 10,630.
+It has a high rate of spin, showing a projected rotational velocity of 55 km/s.

 In Chinese, 天囷 (Tiān Qūn), meaning Circular Celestial Granary, refers to an asterism consisting of α Ceti, κ^{1} Ceti, λ Ceti, μ Ceti, ξ^{1} Ceti, ξ^{2} Ceti, ν Ceti, γ Ceti, δ Ceti, 75 Ceti, 70 Ceti, 63 Ceti and 66 Ceti.
 Consequently, the Chinese name for Xi^{2} Ceti itself is "the Sixth Star of Circular Celestial Granary", Tiān Qūn Liù.